Oreshura: Characters

 Chiwa is Eita's childhood best friend.
-She is usually called "Chiwawa" (chihuahua) by her friends because of her petite physique and pair of twintails that resemble puppy's ears.
+She is usually called "Chiwawa" (chihuahua) by her friends.
 She started attending the kendo club in elementary school, but had to drop out the year before she entered high school due to a serious injury she suffered in a car accident.
-This event is the reason that Eita wants to pursue a medical career – so that he can help her recover fully from her injuries.
-She does not give up easily and constantly fights Masuzu for Eita's affections.
-She loves to eat and especially likes meat, but is a terrible cook herself.
-However, in the light novels she starts improving her cooking skills for Eita.
-She has been in love with Eita for years but was too shy to confess until Masuzu entered in the picture.
-She finally confesses to Eita at the end of the fourth light novel, but is quickly interrupted by Masuzu and other girls; eventually, he rejects her, leaving her heartbroken.
-She dislikes seeing girls getting close to Eita but becomes fast friends with them.
+She has been in love with Eita for years but was too shy to confess.